-(3) From the time of issuance of an UNDERTAKING, a demand to honour the UNDERTAKING may be made may be made in accordance with the terms and conditions of the UNDERTAKING, unless the UNDERTAKING stipulates a different time.

-(4) An UNDERTAKING is irrevocable upon issuance, unless it stipulates that it is revocable.
+- (3) From the time of issuance of an undertaking, a presentation may be made in accordance with the terms and conditions of the undertaking, unless the undertaking stipulates a different time. - (4) An undertaking is irrevocable upon issuance, unless it stipulates that it is revocable.